WSO2Telco/app-store/README.md

-# ApiStore
+# AppStore

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.2 and Angular 8

+## Setting up Dev Environment
+install nodejs and require Node v10.15.3 or higher, together with NPM 6.4.1 or higher.

 ## Development server